ArcticMC/Scenarios/descriptions.md

 ### Xenophobia (H, not comb.)
 > Every mob, passive or aggressive, will be a villager, same to go with all the players.

+### Yapper Siren (L)
+> Whenever you type in chat, there is a 10% chance your coordinates will be broadcasted to everyone.

 ### Your Name (L)
 > Every 10 minutes, you will be randomly swapped with your teammates.
 You will be disguised as the teammate you swapped with.